zyaaa-ux/ROSA-Tuning/README.md

-  # ROSA-Tuning: Tuning Global Attention into Better Window Attention
+  # ROSA-Tuning: Tuning limited state to approach unlimited state

 ## What is ROSA-Tuning